Permutation-equivariant quantum K-theory of Fermat singularities: Adelic characterization

 \subsection{Expansion at other roots of unity}

-Let $\xi_0\in \bmu_{\infty}$, and let $m(\xi_0)$ (or simply $m$ when $\xi_0$ is fixed) be the order of $\xi_0^r$.
+Let $\xi_0\in \bmu_{\infty}$ be a root of unity, and let $m(\xi_0)$ (or simply $m$ when $\xi_0$ is fixed) be the order of $\xi_0^r$.
 Because of the $\bmu_r$-invariance, we assume that $m>1$.
 The polar part of $\cJ$ at $q^{1/r} = \xi_0^{-1}$ comes from the contribution of $\cM(\xi_0)$ to the Lefschetz formula.
 Since $m\neq 1$ the automorphism $g$ acts non-trivially on the connected component of $x_0$, namely, $g$ acts on this component by a rotation of order $m$.
 This action allows us to decompose the curve into a spine, some legs, and a tail.
-A decomposition of $\cM_{n}(\xi_0)$ as a union of products follows, and Lefschetz's formula factorizes as a product of classes called the spine/leg/tail contributions.
+A decomposition of $\cM_{n}(\xi_0)$ as a union of products follows, and the Lefschetz formula factorizes as a product of classes called the spine/leg/tail contributions.
 This allows us to recognize the expansion $J_{\xi_0}$ as a tangent vector to the Lagrangian cone of the spine CohFT.